RiftValleySoftware/RVS_Spinner/README.md

 The "**Spinner/Picker Threshold**" Segmented Switch will affect the "**Spinner Threshold**" property, described above.
 It is only enabled for the "**Both**" Spinner Mode (discussed below)

 The "**Haptics**" and "**Sounds**" switches control whether or not each of those properties is on.
 Default is on.

-The "**Rotation**" slider controls a clockwise/counterclockwise rotation of the open spinner control, and affects the "**Rotation In Radians**" value, discussed above.

 Below that, is the "**Spinner Mode**" Segmented Switch.
 If "**Spinner-Only**" is selected, then the control will ONLY pop up with a spinner; regardless of how many values are provided in the `values` array property.
 The "**Spinner/Picker Threshold**" Segmented Switch is disabled if this is selected.